 Susi also likes the legend:

-across the sky, as the Milky Way.
-They were stars
+the sky, as the Milky Way.
+They were stars taking the form

-as the Morning Star, are still looking for their
+the Morning Star, are still looking for their missing baby.

 Ah well, we will survive for one night.